aidan-fitz/aidan-fitz.com/index.md

+# Aidan Fitzgerald

 Hey, what’s up?
 My name is Aidan Fitzgerald, and I’m a Peer Advisor at the Cornell University College of Engineering.
 I’m planning to major in Computer Science with a minor in something or other.
 I’m also a teacher at Splash! at Cornell.